seanrreid/ccs_curriculim_hub/docs/exercises/fetch-practice/README.md

 ## Level 9000

 :::tip
-This bonus exercise will be much easider if you read/review the [Intro to Promises lesson](/docs/lessons/building-interactive-uis/intro-to-promises/#how-do-you-write-a-function-that-returns-a-promise)
+This bonus exercise will be much easier if you read/review the [Intro to Promises lesson](/docs/lessons/building-interactive-uis/intro-to-promises/#how-do-you-write-a-function-that-returns-a-promise)
 :::

 Choose one of the above exercises and see if you can cache the data from  to `localStorage` so that your app doesn't need to make a network request for any locally stored data.